Grenfell Tower Inquiry: Phase 2

+Phase 2 report

+The 1,700-page Phase 2 report was released on 4 September 2024.
+According to the BBC, the report blamed "a chain of failures across government and the private sector".
+It argued that the refurbishment had created an "unedifying 'merry-go-round of buck-passing'", with the architect, principal contractor and cladding sub-contractor all failing to take responsibility for fire safety.
+It also criticised the "systemic dishonesty" of the cladding manufacturers that concealed the fire risk of the cladding panels, the breakdown in trust between the TMO and residents and the “seriously defective” building safety regime in England and Wales, including the Building Research Establishment which it argued had been exposed to “unscrupulous product manufacturers" since privatisation.

+Both Oliver Wainwright in The Guardian and Nat Barker in Dezeen noted that the report had been especially damning in its criticism of Studio E, the architects of the refurbishment.
+Wainwright argued that it highlighted broader problems in the profession, while Barker said that while the report had "few surprises," its criticism of the architects was "perhaps its most remarkable aspect".
+Wainwright argued that architects' work has increasingly become "detached from the reality of construction" and outsourced to subcontractors, "leaving the architect as an increasingly ineffectual middleman" and a "professional buck-passer".

 Cost

-The final cost of the inquiry, incurred between 1 August 2017 and 31 January 2025, was £177,639,000.
+The final cost of the inquiry, incurred between 1 August 2017 and 31 January 2025, was £178 million.

 Related actions

 The Metropolitan Police Service are investigating possible criminal manslaughter and corporate manslaughter charges.
 They will delay handing the evidence to the Crown Prosecution Service (CPS) until after the inquiry, but have already conducted at least 13 interviews under caution as of January 2020.
 Questioning suggests that charges could be laid under the Health and Safety at Work etc. Act 1974 which obliges employees to 'take reasonable care for the health and safety of anyone "who may be affected by his acts or omissions at work."
 There are also threats of civil litigation.
 Arconic and Celotex are facing civil litigation from the bereaved in US courts, which lawyers estimate could cause a payout worth hundreds of millions of dollars.